KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 In CT, only the attenuation coefficients are unknown.
 In emission tomography, both the attenuation and the source distribution are unknown.
 In PET, the attenuation is the same for the entire projection line, while in single photon emission, it is different for every point on the line.

 It can be shown (and we will do so below) that it is possible to reconstruct the planar distribution, if all line integrals (or projections) through a planar distribution are available.
-As you see from figure [32](#fig:spect_pet_ct_bis), the gamma camera and the CT camera have to be rotated if all possible projections must be acquired.
+As you see from [](#fig:spect_pet_ct_bis), the gamma camera and the CT camera have to be rotated if all possible projections must be acquired.
 In contrast, a PET ring detector acquires all projections simultaneously (with “all” we mean here a sufficiently dense sampling).

 (planar-imaging)=
 # Planar imaging